Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Discussion and Conclusion

 In this paper, we address open-vocabulary aerial object detection, tackling challenges such as limited annotated data and unique characteristics in aerial scenarios.
-We present CastDet, a CLIP-activated student-teacher detector that supports horizontal and oriented detection.
-By incorporating a flexible student-(multi)teacher self-learning approach, a dynamic label queue, and several box selection strategies tailored for aerial scenarios, our method effectively bridges the gap between general open-vocabulary detection and the specific needs of aerial imagery.
-We conduct experiments on several aerial datasets, such as DIOR and DOTA, achieving significant performance improvements.
-To the best of our knowledge, this marks the first effort in open-vocabulary aerial detection.
-We aspire for the proposed techniques and the established benchmark to lay a solid foundation for future research in this area.
+We present CastDet, a CLIP-activated student-teacher detector that supports both horizontal and oriented detection.
+By incorporating a flexible student-(multi)teacher self-learning approach, a dynamic label queue, and several box selection strategies, our method effectively bridges the gap between general open-vocabulary detection and the specific needs of aerial imagery.